 Reason to ask this question: A candidate will usually be extremely nervous at the start of an interview.
 Questions similar to this one will not only make them comfortable but will give the interviewer an insight into what the candidate is capable of doing and does that fit their requirements or not.

 3. Please tell us about critical hurdles that you successfully overcame over the course of your career?

-Reason to ask this question: Behavioral questions such as this one, are impactful in a lot of ways.
-This question will provide details about the candidate’s credibility and the type of obstructions faced in the past that will give a fair idea about how well the candidate performs under pressure.
+Reason to ask this question: Behavioral questions such as this one are impactful in a lot of ways.
+This question will provide details about the candidate’s credibility and the type of obstructions faced in the past that will give a fair idea of how well the candidate performs under pressure.
 Even if it is highly likely that the candidate might not disclose the 100% truth, a vague idea about his/her obstacle handling adequacy can be understood with this question.

 4. Which step in your professional world would you like to avoid in the future?

 Reason to ask this question: This question is effective in understanding how did a candidate deal with tasks that they weren’t ecstatic about.
-Based on the nature of the answer- tough situations, ignorable situations or peer-related situations, an interviewer can decide a lot of factors such as nature of the candidate or stress handling capabilities.
+Based on the nature of the answer- tough situations, ignorable situations or peer-related situations, an interviewer can decide a lot of factors such as the nature of the candidate or workplace stress handling capabilities.